 From the “Brexit” to the conflict in Ukraine or refugee movements from Syria, the European Union and Russia are frequently on the front page of today’s news.
 Carleton University’s Institute of European, Russian and Eurasian Studies (EURUS) introduces students to top experts on European, Russian, and Eurasian issues who interpret the new geopolitical realities that were engendered by the collapse of communism, the progression of European integration, and the conflicts in the Middle East.

-Bachelor of Arts, European, Russian and Eurasian Studies
+Bachelor of Arts, European and Russian Studies

 The EURUS BA allows you to study subjects such as history, politics, economics, language and culture, while specializing in your particular areas of interest.
 You will examine issues such as international security, nationalism and ethnic conflict, the effects of globalization, migration and multiculturalism, terrorist threats, environmental and social policy, democratization and civil society, collective memory and national identity, market reform and European integration.